hilalcosgun/UART/README.md

-# UART
+# UART- UART Implementation on Basys3 FPGA
-UART Implementation on Basys3 FPGA
+This is my CS223 course project that I implemented in SystemVerilog.
+The project involves simultaneous data transfer between two Basys3 FPGA boards using UART in full duplex mode.
+The transmitted and received data are displayed using the board's peripherals.
+The project utilized sequential logic, state machines, and control logic for efficient communication.